elissasoroj/shadie/docs/main/install.md

 ## Troubleshooting

-If you need help, please use the [Discussions](https://github.com/elissasoroj/shadie/discussions).
-If you want to request a feature or report a bug, please open an [issue](https://github.com/elissasoroj/shadie/issues)
+If you need help, please use the [Discussions](https://github.com/elissasoroj/shadie/discussions) on GitHub.
+If you want to request a feature or report a bug, please open an [issue](https://github.com/elissasoroj/shadie/issues).